mithunpaul08/mean-teacher/pytorch/README.md

 - get training to run with noise --done
 - read the readme of original code again. the part where they talk about twostreamsampler --done
 - check if consistency loss works, now that we have noise ---done
-- add eval data
+- add eval data  --done
-  - (verify manually dataset_test has size of 10 or whatever you are feeding)
+  - (verify manually dataset_test has size of 10 or whatever you are feeding) --done
+- run as a simple feed forward network and check predictions on local machine
+- run as a simple feed forward network and check predictions on server -full 145kdata
+- run as a mean teacher and check predictions on server: full 145k
+- read paper on batching and tuning.
+- add dump() from fan's code to print predicted values
+- add F1 scores also.
 - add pre-trained embeddings
-- read the pytorch documentation on dataloader again
+- read the pytorch documentation on dataloader again --done
 - do 2xfeedforward -i.e make the mean teacher as a simple mlp
 - remove low frequency words.
 - after all debug purpoes, increase the value of `--workers` to enable multiprocessing